jcp650/bikeshare/README.md

 ## Summary

 This data should prove useful in helping the client effectively implement a successful business strategy.
-The most important insights that this data shows are:
+The most important insights from these data visualizations are:
 - The customer base is made up of more men than women.
 - The most popular days to rent bikes are Thursdays, and the most popular time is 5 or 6 PM.
 - The most frequent amount of trip durations were between 5 and 6 minutes.
 - The most popular starting and ending locations are near scenic areas, where high concentrations of tourists are likely to be.

-It should be noted that the insights gained from this data is promising, but the transition of these insights to a new geographic location with different customers could impose problems.
-The new user demographics and locations will have to be assessed prior to launch, and should these insights should inform how the marketing and outreach is conducted.
+It should be noted that the insights gained from this data are promising, but the transition of these insights to a new geographic location with different customers could pose problems.
+The new user demographics and locations will have to be assessed prior to launch, and these insights should inform how the marketing and outreach is conducted.
+Further, the placement of bike stations near scenic locations where tourists frequent is more possible in a city like New York, as opposed to other cities which might have less tourists and scenic locations.
+All of this should be factored into the business strategy, and should inform the scale and launch of the business.